 Alumina Limited has a Share Trading Policy that specifies the Company's rules on its directors and employees buying, selling or otherwise dealing in the Company's securities.
-Employees are required to attend annual Share Trading Policy training to explain and reinforce the application of the Policy.
-The Board believes it is in all shareholders' interests for Directors and employees to own shares in the Company and so encourages shareholding subject to prudent controls and guidelines on share trading.
+Employees are required to attend annual Share Trading Policy training to explain and reinforce the application of the policy.